TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/README.md

 ### Prelayout analysis:
 - Prelayout consist of synthesis, initial PNR, and Static timing analysis. hence, after writing the whold VSDflow TCL script these can be analysed by putting 'return' statement ater STA script section.

+- To edit the vsdflow.tcl file, use command (in VSDFLOW directory):
++ vim vsdflow.tcl

-- These steps will be run through the TCL scripting using the command
+- These steps will be run through the TCL scripting using the command:

-./vsdflow spi_slave_design_details.csv
+- ./vsdflow spi_slave_design_details.csv

 - The synthesis and STA files will be generated afterward.
 These can be seen in synthesis folder of Output directory.